-On the "Recall Specification" popup screen, when you see an amended specification that is derived from the factory specification of the vehicle you are interested in, highlight that specification and view its "Specification Note."
-This note is intended to tell you why you would use this specification instead of the factory specification.
+On the "Recall Specification" popup screen, when there is an amended specification that is derived from the factory specification of the vehicle being aligned, highlight that specification and view its "Specification Note."
+This note is intended to explain the use of this specification instead of the factory specification.

-If you receive a Technical Service Bulletin, store a "Factory Amended Specification" as detailed in "Storing Specifications."
+If there is a Technical Service Bulletin, store a "Factory Amended Specification" as detailed in "Storing Specifications."
 The "Specification Note" should contain the contents of the Technical Service Bulletin.